Author: Hazel Secco, CFP®, CDFA®

 Investment Growth Comparison

 Your retirement savings can really take off thanks to compound interest.
-The way it grows depends on whether you go with a Roth or traditional 401k.
+The way your investment portfolio grows depends on whether you go with a Roth 401k vs. traditional 401k.
 Let’s take a look at how your money can grow over time.

 Long-term Compound Interest Effects

 Compound interest is like a snowball rolling down a hill – it gets bigger the longer it goes.
-If you start with a $5,000 investment and earn a 7% return, compounded monthly, you could end up with $40,582 in 30 years8.
-And if you add $200 a month to that original investment, your savings could grow to $284,576!8
+If you start with a $5,000 investment and earn a 7% return, compounded monthly, you could end up with $40,582 in 30 years.
+And if you add $200 a month to that original investment, your retirement wealth could grow to $284,576!

 Tax-Free vs Tax-Deferred Growth

-The tax treatment makes a real difference.
+The tax treatment makes a real difference in your investment.
 Here’s a simple breakdown:

 A Roth 401k gives you a more valuable retirement fund because everything in your account is yours to keep.
-The tax-free growth is a game changer, especially over the long haul, since you won’t pay taxes on any of your compound earnings.
+The tax-free growth is a game changer, especially over the long haul, since you won’t pay taxes on any of your compound earnings—maximizing your tax efficiency.

 Investment Timeline Impact

 Time is your biggest ally when it comes to growing your investments.
-Starting early and contributing regularly can make a huge difference in your retirement savings.
-For example, if you invest $100 at 25 and add $50 a month for 35 years, you could have $91,203 by age 60, assuming a 7% return8.
+Starting early and contributing regularly can make a huge difference in your retirement wealth.
+For example, if you invest $100 at 25 and add $50 a month for 35 years, you could have $91,203 by age 60, assuming a 7% return.

 Key benefits of early investment:

-Compound growth stands out as one of the simplest yet most effective tools to build your savings 8.
+Compound growth stands out as one of the simplest yet most effective tools to build your savings plan.

 Making smart money moves often comes down to timing, and your income plays a big role in choosing between a Roth and traditional 401k.
-Your earnings can help guide you to the best option.
+Your earnings can help guide you to the best option for your financial planning.

 Current vs Expected Future Tax Brackets

 Your current tax situation shows where you’re at now, but retirement planning is all about looking ahead.
-If you’re in a low tax bracket (12% or less) right now, a Roth 401k could be your best bet9.
-Paying taxes at 12% today could help you avoid paying a higher rate (like 22% or more) in retirement9.
+If you’re in a low marginal tax rate (12% or less) right now, a Roth 401k could be your best bet.
+Paying taxes at 12% today could help you avoid paying a higher rate (like 22% or more) in retirement when future tax rates might increase.

 State Tax Implications

 State tax rules are another factor to consider in your decision.
-If you’re thinking about moving to a tax-free state when you retire, putting money into a traditional 401k now might be a smarter choice9.
+If you’re thinking about moving to a tax-free state when you retire, putting money into a traditional 401k now might be a smarter choice to reduce your current tax liability.

 Here are the key points:

-• State tax rates can really impact your retirement income.
+- State income tax rates can really impact your retirement income.

-• Moving to a state with no income tax could lower your overall tax burden.
+- Moving to a state with no income tax could lower your overall tax burden and provide more tax-free income.

 The rules are changing in 2026.
-If you make more than $145,000 a year, your catch-up contributions will have to be Roth contributions13.
-This is something to factor into your long-term strategy.
+If you make more than $145,000 a year, your catch-up contributions will have to be Roth contributions.
+This is something to factor into your long-term retirement strategy.

 Comparison Table